cddesja/profileR/README.md

 ### Overview

 ``profileR`` can be used for estimating profile analytic models.
 This includes the multivariate methods and data visualization tools to implement profile analysis and cross-validation techniques described in previous studies, including Davison & Davenport (2002), Bulut (2013), and Bulut, Davison, and Rodriguez (2017).
+Some of the principal functions in ``profileR`` include:

+1. **Statistical methods:**

+  - Profile analysis for one sample using Hotelling's T-squared statistic
+  - Profile analysis by groups to assess parallelism, equality, and flatness
+  - Profile analysis via multidimensional scaling (a.k.a., PAMS)
+  - Criterion-related profile analysis
+  - Pattern and level reliability for profiles

+2. **Visualizations:**

+  - Profile plots for a set of multivariate scores
+  - Profile plots returned from profile analysis by groups (see ``pbg``)
+  - Plots for showing pattern and levels effects in criterion-related profile analysis (see ``cpa``)

 ***